 - The solatium compensatory contribution was not a tax, because its proceeds did not go toward public revenue but to compensating the negative effects of tobacco product use.
 It was consistent with the law and with the state’s obligations to ensure the enjoyment of the highest attainable standard of health.
 It was also not an attempt to ‘irregularly apply the [WHO FCTC]’.
-The Court emphasised that Kenya had ratified the WHO FCTC and therefore committed to ‘protect its present and future generations from the devastating social and environmental consequences of tobacco consumption and exposure to tobacco smoke’, and that under Article 2.6 of the Constitution treaties ratified by the state were part of the law of Kenya.
+The Court of Appeal emphasised, in a passage cited by the Supreme Court, that Kenya had ratified the WHO FCTC and therefore committed to ‘protect its present and future generations from the devastating social and environmental consequences of tobacco consumption and exposure to tobacco smoke’, and that under Article 2.6 of the Constitution treaties ratified by the state were part of the law of Kenya.

 - The ban on smoking in indoor public places and on streets, walkways, and verandas adjacent to public places was supported by the Tobacco Control Act – the provisions providing for smoke-free areas in indoor public places needed to be read together with provisions providing for a right to a clean and healthy environment and protection from exposure to tobacco smoke, and with provisions providing for obligations to effectively protect other individuals, including children, from second-hand smoke.

 - Any limitation on intellectual property rights caused by the product disclosure requirements was justified on public health grounds.
 The court cited a passage from the judgment of the High Court of England and Wales in the challenge to the UK’s standardized packaging regulations that recognised that intellectual property rights were not absolute and could be derogated from on public health grounds.